flosell/lambdacd/doc/walkthrough.md

 * the second parameter `context` contains lower-level details you'll need if you are planning to implement your own control-flow operations and other lower level functionality.
 For now, just ignore it.
 * They return a map of key-value parts.
 This is the data you pass on to the next step as `args`.
 Most of it can be arbitrary but one you need to have: `:status` needs to be `:success` if you want the pipeline to go on.
 Pretty much anything else is a failure but `:failure` is convention for this case.

 In our example the steps are defined in `src/pipeline_tutorial/steps.clj`.
 As those steps are so simple, they don't care much about anything so they just ignore any input (`[& _]` is a good shorthand for this) and either return immediately or pass on the "hard" work to the terminal, using the `bash` function.
 It takes the working directory and an arbitrary number of commands.
-Change something simple and restart your `lein ring server` to see some changes.
+Change something simple and restart your `lein run` to see some changes.

 ### Some wiring